Model-agnostic Selective Labeling with Provable Statistical Guarantees: Introduction

 \section{Introduction}

 Large-scale, high-quality labeled data is crucial for the machine learning pipelines \citep{5206848}.
-While experts could provide high-quality labels for moderately sized datasets, the growing size of modern datasets has made this approach prohibitively expensive.
-AI models offer a cost-effective alternative by predicting labels, bypassing the need for human experts.
-However, AI models are prone to labeling error \citep{northcutt2021pervasivelabelerrorstest, tan2024large}.
-For example, empirical evidence demonstrates that even state-of-the-art LLMs exhibit high labeling error when used for text annotation \cite{baumann2025largelanguagemodelhacking}.
-The labeling error inherent to AI models significantly compromises their label quality, hindering the deployment of AI labeling for production.
-To balance the trade-off between labeling cost and error, selective labeling has been a promising solution \citep{geifman2017selective, wang2023unsupervisedselectivelabelingeffective} by combining AI predictions with expert annotations.
+While human experts can provide reliable annotations for moderately sized datasets, the rapid growth of modern datasets has rendered this approach prohibitively expensive.
+AI models offer a cost-effective alternative by predicting labels.
+However, AI models are prone to labeling error \citep{northcutt2021pervasivelabelerrorstest, tan2024large}, with empirical evidence showing that state-of-the-art LLMs exhibit high error in text annotation tasks \citep{baumann2025largelanguagemodelhacking}.
+The prediction errors compromise label quality, hindering the deployment of AI labeling in real-world applications.
+To balance the trade-off between labeling cost and error, selective labeling has been a promising solution \citep{Li_2023, wang2023unsupervisedselectivelabelingeffective} by combining AI predictions with expert annotations.

-Prior work on selective labeling primarily designed heuristic methods \citep{wang2021want, bernhardt2022active, wang2024comprehensive} that rely on AI models to label high-confidence instances while deferring the rest to human experts.
-However, these methods do not provide any theoretical guarantees on label quality.
-To address this, a recent work \citep{candes2024probablyapproximately} proposes probably approximately correct (PAC) labeling, which guarantees that the overall labeling error is controlled with high probability.
-They achieve the guarantee by counterbalancing the error of AI labels with the zero error of expert labels.
-While the guarantee is theoretically appealing, the labeling error of AI models can be unacceptably high, even reaching 100\%, while the overall labeling error is controlled.
-These limitations motivate us to investigate how to provably guarantee the quality of AI-assigned labels.